Polarized Training Guide: Focus Only On The Hard And Easy Workouts

 Zone 2, moderate-intensity running, is a “comfortably hard” level, where you can probably speak in short sentences.

-This zone equates to your tempo run or threshold effort, and falls between your lactate threshold and critical speed.
+This zone equates to your tempo run or a threshold power effort and falls between your lactate threshold and critical speed.

 In the polarized training framework, Zone 2 corresponds to a heart rate of about 80-85% of your maximum heart rate.